chriso23/chriso23.github.io/_posts/2018-7-11-markdown-syntax-guide.md

 This document contains a basic overview of the markdown syntax.
 Use this document as a reference guide for documenting projects on the [GitHub](https://github.com) platform.

-For more advanced information about the markdown syntax, see ["About Writing and Formatting on GitHub."](https://help.github.com/articles/about-writing-and-formatting-on-github/)
+For more advanced information about the markdown syntax, see ["About Writing and Formatting on GitHub"](https://help.github.com/articles/about-writing-and-formatting-on-github/).

 ### Headings
 ---

-TTo create a heading, add one to six # symbols before your heading text.
+To create a heading, add one to six # symbols before your heading text.
 The number of # you use will determine the size of the heading[2].

 For example, to create a heading level three (<h3>), use three number signs (e.g., ### My Header).